JoaoHCopetti/steam-saves-backup/README.md

   <img width="924" height="570" alt="image" src="https://github.com/user-attachments/assets/7c2a73c3-c112-4e95-b153-f04a673da3b7" />
 </details>

+- I don't know if the Steam remote storage page has pagination, if it does, it will just scrap the first page, you can change the variable `STEAM_REMOTE_STORAGE_URL` to a different URL to scrap other pages, I didn't handle this because my account doesn't seems to have enough save files for pagination, so I can't test it.

 ## Contributing<a name="#contributing"></a>
 If you wish to fork this or anything, don't forget to mark the file `_paste_your_cookie_here.txt` as `assume-unchaged` so you don't push your auth cookie to remote repo by mistake:
 ```
 git update-index --assume-unchanged _paste_your_cookie_here.txt
 ```
 This will make changes to this file not be detected by git.